santerj/piirakka/README.md

 - Open command palette (`Cmd+Shift+P` / `Ctrl+Shift+P`)
 - type `'Run Task'` > select `Start All`

 This will open the stack of dev tools in the Terminal tab.
+Prerequisite is that the python env and node packages have been installed.
+Websocat and sqlite3 are also required.

+Due to subprocess spawning, uvicorn doesn't have the development server (hot reloading) enabled.
+That task will have to be rerun manually by clicking on the task.

 ### update python dependencies